aimihassin/Streamlit-Covidep-app/README.md

 # Streamlit-Covidep-app
-This is for streamlit app deployed on heroku.
+This is for MILESTONE 5 of WQD7005 Data Mining subject - building a web application by using Streamlit and deploying it through Heroku.